Ulf Kristersson: Response to the energy crisis

-On 27 October 2022, Kristersson and Ebba Busch announced a 55 billion (SEK) subsidy compensation in connection to the high increase of power bills; the subsidy will only be paid out in the energy price zones three and four in the southern parts of Sweden.
+In response to the global energy crisis, on 27 October 2022, Kristersson and Ebba Busch announced a 55 billion (SEK) high-cost protection compensation in connection to the high increase of power bills for households; this first part of the protection was only paid out in the energy price zones three and four (2 out of 4 zones) in the southern parts of Sweden.
+On 9 January 2023, the government announced the next step in the compensation scheme which included all four energy price zones.